yashrajnayak/yashrajnayak/README.md

 ## Journey So Far

-As a developer turned community professional, I am really passionate about helping developers to come together to learn and grow 🚀
+As a developer turned community professional, I am really passionate about helping developers to learn and grow 🚀

 C# was my first love.
 My community journey began as a volunteer during my university days, I was a part of the Microsoft Student Partner program for 4 years and represented India at a worldwide summit at Microsoft HQ 🏅